 Antibiotics are used to treat and prevent many bacterial infections.
 Some antibiotics are considered narrow-spectrum antibiotics and only affect a few types of bacteria, but others – called broad-spectrum antibiotics – treat a wide range of bacteria that cause many common illnesses.

-• Watchful waiting – Your doctor may recommend waiting for a few days to see if your symptoms clear on their own, with the aid of over-the-counter medications such as ibuprofen or acetaminophen to ease pain, extra fluids and plenty of rest.
+• Watchful waiting – Your doctor may recommend waiting for a few days to see if your symptoms clear on their own with the aid of over-the-counter medications such as ibuprofen or acetaminophen to ease pain, as well as extra fluids and plenty of rest.

 • Delayed prescribing – Your doctor may prescribe an antibiotic but suggest waiting a few days to fill the prescription to see if the infection heals on its own.